brosenan/y0/lsp/README.md

 ### Running the Server

-`y0lsp.jar` can be [downloaded from here](bin/y0lsp.jar?raw=true), as a _self-contained executable JAR file_.
+`y0lsp.jar` can be [downloaded from here](bin/y0lsp.jar) (click "Raw" to download), as a _self-contained executable JAR file_.
 This means you need a Java Runtime Environment installed in order to use it.

 Assuming `y0lsp.jar` is placed in some `EXTENSION_HOME`, the command line to execute the server is: